All Episodes

 You know, it takes on a whole other meaning when we're talking about children, impressionable children, a captive audience, if you will, in a classroom.

-Now, we can start with the fundamentals.
+Now, we could start with the fundamentals.

 We spend more per capita on education per student than any other country in the industrialized world with the worst results.

-You gotta be able to go right, you gotta be able to go left, you gotta be able to, you know, hit your layups first, then you gotta be able to hit your short jumpers, and then you might want to go for the three-pointers or the top of the key or whatever it happens to be.
+And then you might want to go for the three-pointers or the top of the key or whatever it happens to be.

-And but I but I am open-minded, Chris.
+But I am open-minded, Chris.

 Now, I would understand there might be parents that are uncomfortable talking about issues involving sexuality with their children.

-There probably are parents out there there.
+There probably are parents out there.

 Me, I have no problem.

-I just lay it all out on the line and I don't care, and I explain my value system, and then ultimately kids become adults and they make their own choices in life.
+I just lay it all out on the line and I don't care.

 But I give them, you know, straight talk, no hesitation, no fear at all whatsoever.